MafiaHub/docs.oakwood-mp.net/server-setup.md

 ### Download server binaries

-We need to download server binaries [from GitHub](https://github.com/MafiaHub/Oakwood/releases/).
+We need to download server binaries [from Releases page](https://releases.mafiahub.dev/).

 Once you have the respective archive downloaded, unpack it to an empty folder.